Associate Professor of Education & Director of Secondary Education

+Associate Professor of Education & Director of Secondary Education

-Dissertation: I am currently completing my doctoral dissertation at Western Michigan University.
+Dissertation: I recently completed my doctoral dissertation at Western Michigan University.
 The working title of this project is “Rebranding Mediocrity: A Critical Analysis of Common Core Writing Textbooks.”
 This project emerges from an intersection of several interests: high school writing instruction, students’ transitions from high school to college writing, and a critical analysis of educational markets and products.

 My dissertation research analyzes high school writing textbooks from major publishers, textbooks designed to align with The Common Core State Standards (CCSS) for writing.
 I am analyzing the texts through the lens of the CCSS tagline, “college and career readiness,” focusing most specifically on the former goal to discern how “college-ready writing” is interpreted by these texts.
 What I’m finding is that the most commonly adopted textbooks fall short of rigorous pre-college writing as defined by scholarship in the fields of English education and Rhetoric and Writing Studies.